 2. Do you have Spanish-speaking field staff?

-If yes, Workhand is the only option here with one-tap jobsite chat translation built in.
-The other three require Google Translate copy-paste or a bilingual foreman as your translation bottleneck.
-Read the breakdown.
+If yes, Workhand is the only option here with one-tap jobsite chat translation and full app UI in Spanish (and Portuguese for Brazilian crews).
+The other three route through Google Translate copy-paste or a bilingual foreman as your bottleneck.
+BLS Occupational Employment data (2024) shows Hispanic workers at roughly 34 percent of construction employment; if you are in Florida, Texas, Arizona, California, or Nevada that number climbs.
+Full breakdown here.

 3. Do you take credit card payments from customers?

-If yes, your monthly payment processing fees matter.
-Workhand uses Stripe Connect at 2.9% + 30 cents per transaction with zero platform markup.
-Buildertrend and Contractor Foreman both add platform fees on top of their payment processor's rate.
-JobTread also charges a platform fee.
-On $50,000 of monthly card revenue, that platform-fee difference is $500 to $1,500 per month.
+If yes, monthly processing fees matter.
+Workhand uses Stripe Connect at 2.9% + 30 cents with zero platform markup.
+Buildertrend and Contractor Foreman add platform fees on top of their processor's rate.
+JobTread charges a platform fee too.
+On $50,000 of monthly card revenue, the platform-fee gap runs $500 to $1,500 per month.

 4. Do you need AIA progress billing or commercial change orders?

 If yes, you need Buildertrend or Procore.
 None of these alternatives handle that workflow.
-If you do not know what AIA progress billing is, you do not need it.
+If you have never heard of AIA progress billing, you do not need it.

 5. How important is mobile-first?

 If your office staff is on desktops and your field crew is on phones, Workhand and CompanyCam are mobile-first.
-Buildertrend, JobTread, and Contractor Foreman are desktop-primary with mobile apps as secondary surfaces.
+Buildertrend, JobTread, and Contractor Foreman are desktop-primary with mobile companion apps.

 Frequently asked questions